Xilinx/PYNQ_Peripherals/README.md

 # PYNQ Hackathon Peripheral Modules
+---

-This repository contains drivers for Arduino, PMOD, Grove and Raspberry PI peripherals connected to recommended [PYNQ-Z2](http://www.pynq.io/board.html) board.
+This repository contains drivers for Arduino, PMOD, Grove and Raspberry PI peripherals connected to the recommended [PYNQ-Z2](http://www.pynq.io/board.html) board.
 Each peripheral driver comes with Jupyter notebooks which show how to use it.
+Application notebooks can be developed in pure Python using the Python API for provided each driver.
+It also contains command line interface tool to generate peripheral driver templates for new peripehrals.
+Peripheral drivers are developed in Standard C

 <p align="center">
   <img src="./images/pynq_hackathon_hw.png">